bigeasy/strata/diary.md

 But, ultimately, I believe I'm going to implement counted B-Trees using an additional Strata tree.

+## More Caching

+If we do position array jumping, we might open up a read stream to begin to read the leaf page, or an initial buffer, but leave it there, not proceeding until someone actually visits the leaf page.
+We can put this information in the Magazine perhaps in a separate Magazine for partially read pages?

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.